Gretel & Hansel

 The witch lives in an odd triangular house, its windows coloured with sickly sweet primary colours, the food inside rich and steaming.
 It’s a sensory distraction which lures us, like the children, past an impeccable but flagrantly ominous villain.
 Breathing wretched life into the classic witch is Alice Krige, best known for terrifying a generation of Star Trek fans as the Borg Queen.
 Half mentor, half creepy curmudgeon, Krige is exquisitely menacing.

 The relationship which grows between her and Lillis’s Gretel is the crux of this adaptation.
-It’s a mother daughter, mentor/student affair, always tinged with a dangerous edge.
+It’s a mother daughter, mentor/student affair, always tinged with danger.
 Gretel knows something is amiss, but her growing understanding of her own innate power makes her hungry for more.
-In Perkins’ story though, the witch doesn’t want to eat Gretel, she wants to bring out the witch in her.
+In Perkins’ story though, the hag doesn’t want to eat Gretel, she wants to help her survive in a world which wants to eat her.

 I really cannot overstate how pretty a piece of filmmaking this is.
 Everything from the abstract use of geometric shapes to a near Giallo-esque appreciation for lurid colour make so many frames worth blowing up and putting on a wall.
-In ways it belongs to a collection of highly stylised solid Gothic fairy tales like Tim Burton’s Sleepy Hollow and Guillermo Del Toro’s Pan’s Labyrinth
+Perkins’ dreamy update belongs alongside a collection of highly stylised Gothic fairy tales like Tim Burton’s Sleepy Hollow and Guillermo Del Toro’s Pan’s Labyrinth

 Osgood Perkins’ enchantingly beautiful Gretel & Hansel is a fresh look at an age-old well-worn story of innocence lost.
-For his adaptation, he takes the Grimm Brother’s version back to folk horror basics with a distinct, near expressionistic, sense of visual style, and an eye towards feminist theory.
-It’s a Gothic fairy tale for the folks who saw a folk rebirth in The Witch, and were left hungry for more visceral fairy tales.
+For his adaptation, he takes the Grimm Brother’s version back to folk horror basics with a distinct, near expressionistic, visual style, and an eye towards feminist reappraisal.
+It’s a Gothic fairy tale for the people who saw The Witch, and were left hungry for more visceral tales of old magic and folklore.
 This will easily be one of the prettiest horror films of 2020, and one of the most succinct fairy tale adaptations I’ve ever had the pleasure to view.

 4/5